From agent-alchemy-claude-tools

-Reference for Claude Code Agent Teams — lifecycle, messaging, spawning, orchestration, and hooks
+Reference for Claude Code Agent Teams: TeamCreate/TeamDelete tools, lifecycle, spawning teammates, orchestration, messaging, and hooks.
+For multi-agent coding workflows.

 This skill covers team lifecycle, tool parameters, spawning mechanics, and file structure.
 For deeper topics, load the reference files listed in Loading Reference Files.